 Here's what matters, however, when it comes to the particular topic of riding pants, the focus of this roundup, but also, this info applies to jackets, too.

-Best Motorcycle Work PantsREV'IT!
-Davis Jeans REV'IT Read More
+Best Budget Motorcycle PantsREV'IT!
+Davis Jeans Read More

 How much body armor and protection do the pants have?

-CE Level Armor.
-The US doesn’t have a common standard for moto body armor, but the European Union does.
-Because most brands sold here also sell their goods across the pond, we in the US and howdy, Canadian friends (!), benefit from those standards.
+The U.S. doesn't have a common standard for moto body armor, but the European Union does: CE Level Armor.
+Because most brands sold here also sell their goods across the pond, we in the U.S. and our Canadian friends benefit from those standards.
 As for the ratings, there are two sets to be aware of.

 You'll also see Level 1 and Level 2 ratings for body armor, which refers to how many kilonewtons of force the armor transmits to your body.
 Level 1 can allow up to 18 kN, and no single value can exceed 24 kN; Level 2 protectors reduce that to below 9 kN, and no single value can exceed 12 kN.